Pnshimiye/blog-app/README.md

 ## Description

-This is an online application where users after registering to it, are able to submit any pitches they want in several categories, and comment on others's pitches
+This is an online application that allows common blogging.   the landing page contains an randomly generated quote for the users' inspiration.
+Only registered users are able to add their blog posts.
+Other users who want to juust reaf can only subscribe by leaving their email addresses and they  are notified whenever a mew blog post is made.

 ## Author
 Done by Pauline Nshimiye a student at Moringa School

 ## Functionality

-Any user who browses in the application can view pitches that have been posted including their comments For a user to post a pitch they have to sign in or sign up(register), if it is their fort time to use the application When a user signs up(registers) they  automatically receive a welcoming email to the mail address provided during registration
+Any user who browses in the application  can read blog poststhat have been posted including their comments For a user to write and post their blog post they have to sign in or sign up(register), if it is their first time to use the application
-Users can also upvote and downvote pitches. for this they do not have to be registered users
+When a user signs up(registers) they  automatically receive a welcoming email to the mail address provided during registration simple readers who provide their email addresses by clicking the sunscribe button, are notified everytime a new blog post is made.
+If the owner of  a blog post is not happy with a comment made or finds it innapropriate , only he/she can delete it.

 ## Setup Instructions
 For One to be able to open this project and view its code, all they need is a web browser.
-This project is deployed on Heroku on this link.....]
+This project is deployed on Heroku on this link:https://github.com/Pnshimiye/blog-app

 ## Technologies used
 In case you would like to give your contribution here are the technologies used: